 The OTDs were required to ensure protection of existing public rights of use and to mitigate and compensate for the impacts to public access caused by development.
-In many cases, the location of the boundary between the privately-owned uplands and the publicly-owned tidelands is unsettled.
+In many cases, the location of the boundary between the privatelyowned uplands and the publicly-owned tidelands is unsettled.
 Furthermore, the public may have acquired rights of use through the doctrine of implied dedication and have rights of recreational use in any area subject to the public easement in navigable waters.
 Therefore, these OTDs may describe and include areas already having public rights of use or public ownership.
 Acceptance by the Commission of the dedications does not change the nature of the existing rights, but removes any question of the public's right of use of the area described.

-CALENDAR ITEM NO. C19 (CONT'D)
+CALENDAR ITEM NO. C29 (CONT'D)

-The Commission has been requested by the Coastal Commission to review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the Commission.
+The California Coastal Commission has requested that the State Lands Commission review and, where appropriate, accept offers of dedication of lateral access easements involving sandy beach areas lying adjacent to tidelands managed by the Commission.
 State Lands staff is involved in an ongoing process with the Coastal Commission to analyze the OTDs and determine which offers the Commission should accept.

-The Commission has already authorized the acceptance of more than 200 OTDs along the coast of California between April 2, 1991, and October 29, 2010, the majority of which are located in the Malibu area of Los Angeles County.
+The Commission has already authorized the acceptance of more than 230 OTDs along the coast of California between April 2, 1991, and February 8, 2011, the majority of which are located in the Malibu area of Los Angeles County.